-Has the search of the state sex offender registry or repository been conducted for all current (existing) child care staff?
-Yes No. Check here to indicate request for time-limited waiver for this requirement $\;\square$ and enter the expected date of full implementation of this requirement.
+- waiver for this requirement $\;\square$ and enter the expected date of full implementation of this requirement.
 Describe the status of conducting the search of the state sex offender registry or repository for current (existing) child care staff.
-At a minimum, the description should briefly summarize: 1) efforts to date to implement the requirement for all licensed, regulated and registered providers; and all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers); 2) key activities planned toward implementation of this requirement; 3) key challenges to implementing this requirement; and 4) strategies used to address challenges:

-iv.
-List the citation: MSDE is promulgating the regulations.

-- d) Briefly summarize the requirements, policies and procedures for the search of the state-based child abuse and neglect registry and database in the state where the staff member resides.
+At a minimum, the description should briefly summarize: 1) efforts to date to implement the requirement for all licensed, regulated and registered providers; and all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers); 2) key activities planned toward implementation of this requirement; 3) key challenges to implementing this requirement; and 4) strategies used to address challenges: - iv.
+List the citation: Maryland is promulgating the regulations. - d) Briefly summarize the requirements, policies and procedures for the search of the state-based child abuse and neglect registry and database in the state where the staff member resides.
 Maryland child care providers, including informal care providers, are required to have a child protective services clearance every two years.
-Out-of-state residents have been submitting the results for their out-of-state checks to theappropriate regional office. - i.
+Out-of-state residents have been submitting the results for their out-ofstate checks to the appropriate regional office. - i.
 Describe how these requirements, policies and procedures apply to all licensed, regulated, or registered child care providers, in accordance with 98.43 and 98.16(o).
-All licensed/registered providers in Maryland are required to successfully pass a child protective services (CPS) clearance every two years. - ii.
+All licensed/registered providers in Maryland are required to successfully pass a child protective services (CPS) clearance every two years.

+- ii.
 Describe how these requirements apply to all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers), in accordance with 98.43 and 98.16(o).
-Informal child care providers must successfully pass a CPS check every two years.

-iii.
-Has the search of the state-based child abuse and neglect registry and database been conducted for all current (existing) child care staff?
+Informal child care providers must successfully pass a CPS check every two years. - iii.
+Has the search of the state-based child abuse and neglect registry and database been conducted for all current (existing) child care staff?Yes

-Yes No. Check here to indicate request for time-limited waiver for this requirement □ and enter the expected date of full implementation of this requirement.
-Describe the status of conducting the search of the state-based cl state-based child abuse and neglect registry and database for current (existing) child existing) child care staff.
-At a minimum, the description should briefly summarize: 1) effor ts to date to implement the requirement for all licensec J, regulated and regulated and registered providers; and all other providers eligible to deliver CCDF services CCDF services (e.g., license-exempt CCDF eligible providers); 2) key activities planned toward implementation of this requirement; 3) key challenges to implementing this r equirement; and 4) strategies used to address challenges:
+No. Check here to indicate request for time-limited waiver for this requirement $\ \square$ and enter the expected date of full implementation of this requirement.
+Describe the status of conducting the search of the state-based child abuse and neglect registry and database for current (existing) child care staff.
+At a minimum, the description should briefly summarize: 1) efforts to date to implement the requirement for all licensed, regulated and registered providers; and all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers); 2) key activities planned toward implementation of this requirement; 3) key challenges to implementing this requirement; and 4) strategies used to address challenges: